Isaia26633/Jukebar/README.md

 # Jukebar

-A jukebox application that integrates with Spotify and Formbar, allowing users to search for and play music by making payments with their Digipogs.
+Jukebar is a nodejs jukebox application that integrates with Spotify and Formbar, allowing users to search for and play music by making payments with their Digipogs.

 ## Features